Tom-Draper/Dartboard/README.md

 ## Results

 The following results show the highest expected value (global maxima) found given a kernel size.
 It shows the path taken by the gradient descent to reach that maxima.
 For each of these results, d (the distance away from current point to test the expected value of nearby points) is 5.
+As shown down below, kernel sizes of 217 and above moved the optimal position from around the triple 20 to near the triple 19.

 ### Kernel = (50x50)
 ![50-kernel](https://user-images.githubusercontent.com/41476809/92283084-01a2ca00-eef7-11ea-9e5b-a5abdedc3af7.png)